- Inhalation of cannabis usually produces effects quickly.

 - Choosing to consume small amounts of cannabis can reduce the risk of harmful or unpleasant effects.

 The effects experienced when consuming cannabis will always vary by individual.
-Effects may also depend on many personal factors, including genetics, physical health, mental health history, age, personality traits and gender.
+Effects may also depend on many personal factors, including genetics, physical health, mental health history, age, personality traits and sex.
 Your body’s response is also based on a combination of those factors and the products you choose, the cannabinoid content in the product and the method of consumption you choose.